 Mama Mia!
 Burgess Hill restaurant amongst top 50 in Europe!

 Eugenio and Valentino Perniola his Pizza Chef, proudly collected the award in Madrid this week.
 Eugenio said “Having been in the town for 25 years, the recognition of pan European awards is so rewarding, motivating the team to strive to improve year on year.
-Last year the restaurant placed 42nd and this year 31st, it is our quest to go higher.”
+We placed 31st, it is our quest to go higher.”

 Town Council Chief Executive Julie Holden stopped by to congratulate the Team on their award and said “This award is fantastic recognition for our excellent Italian restaurant and is great promotion for the town.”